Reducing CO2 Emissions in Daily Operations

 The greater the reverse thrust that is applied, the faster the engine rotates.
 If conditions allow at landings, such as a strong headwind or a dry runway, the aircraft can decelerate by using reverse thrust at idle (Keep the engine running to a minimum) power.
 Therefore, to reduce CO2 emissions, the pilot determines landing conditions and applies reverse thrust if sufficient deceleration can be achieved.

 Reverse thrust after landing (engine cowls open up)

-When taxing to the parking spot after landing, the pilot shut down one of the engines if certain conditions are met, to reduce CO2 emissions.
+When taxing to the parking spot afer landing, only one engine is used, if certain conditions are met, to reduce CO2 emissions.

 Efforts outside of operations